MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 ORDER BY species;
 ```

 To change the sort order of a field to descending the keyword `DESC` used.
-The keyword `ASC` can be used to explicitly sort ascending.
+The keyword `ASC` is not needed but can be used to explicitly sort ascending.

 ``` sql
 SELECT *